ewingjm/development-hub/README.md

 - Contribute
 - Create branch

 A build definition capable of extracting solutions is required.
-Refer to the [samples](./samples) folder for a possible build configuration.
-If you use the sample files as is, the Cake build script assumes that your folder structure is similar to that of this repository i.e. you have a _solutions_ folder at the root, folders within this that match your solutions' unique names, a _solution.json_ within each of these that provides the development environment URL, and an _Extract_ folder alongside it to contain the unpacked solution zip file fragments.
+There are several files in the [samples](./samples) folder to help you with this.
+If you use the sample files as is, copy the _scripts_ folder and _azure-pipelines-extract.yml_ file into your repository.
+The sample build script assumes that your repository structure is that you have a _src_ folder at the root, a _solutions_ folder within, and then folders that match your solutions' unique names.
+In addition, it expects a _solution.json_ within each of these solution folders that provides the development environment URL (see the _solution.json_ in the samples folder), and an _extract_ folder alongside it to contain the unpacked solution zip file fragments.
+You will also need to create a _Development Hub_ variable group that contains three variables - `Client ID`, `Tenant ID`, and `Client Secret`.
+These should be taken from the app registration created earlier.

-If you have an existing folder structure which is different, the _build.cake_ file will probably require tweaking to how the `outputPath` variable is assigned as well as the path used to retrieve the _solution.json_ file within `GetConnectionString`.
-The _azure-pipelines-extract.yml_ file shouldn't need to be changed.
+If you have an existing folder structure which is different, the _Merge-SolutionVersion.ps1_ script will require tweaking - but the _azure-pipelines-extract.yml_ file shouldn't need to be changed.

-You will need [Cake](https://cakebuild.net/) installed in your repository to use the sample build files.
-You can do this easily within VS Code by installing the Cake extension and running the _Cake: Install to workspace_ task.
-If no _build.ps1_ bootstrapper file has been created in the root of the repository, you can create this using the _Cake: Install a bootstrapper_ task.
-The sample _build.cake_ file can then be used.

-The sample build requires that a variable group named 'Cake' exists and that it contains two variables - _dynamicsUsername_ and _dynamicsPassword_.
-These will be used by the build to connect to the development instance when extracting the post-merge solution zip.

-**Note: the Common Data Service package Yeoman generator will scaffold a build and repository compatible with the Development Hub.**

 ### Set solution environment variables